AckerlyXu/heima/articles/app-service-web/app-service-deploy-ftp.md

 To access the FTP server for your app, you first need deployment credentials.

-To set or reset your deployment credentials, see [Azure App Service Deployment Credentials](/documentation/articles/app-service-deployment-credentials/).
+To set or reset your deployment credentials, see [Azure App Service Deployment Credentials](./app-service-deployment-credentials.md).
 This tutorial demonstrates the use of user-level credentials.

 ## Step 2: Get FTP connection information

-1. In the [Azure portal preview](https://portal.azure.cn), open your app's [resource blade](/documentation/articles/resource-group-portal/#manage-resources).
+1. In the [Azure portal preview](https://portal.azure.cn), open your app's [resource blade](../azure-resource-manager/resource-group-portal.md#manage-resources).
 2. Select **Overview** in the left menu, then note the values for **FTP/Deployment User**, **FTP Host Name**, and **FTPS Host Name**.

     ![FTP Connection Information](./media/web-sites-deploy/FTP-Connection-Info.PNG)

-    > [AZURE.NOTE]
+    > [!NOTE]
     > The **FTP/Deployment User** user value as displayed by the Azure Portal Preview including the app name in order to provide proper context for the FTP server.
     > You can find the same information when you select **Properties** in the left menu.
     ><p>